Is Your Staff Suffering From Compassion Fatigue?

 Having on site relief for staff can help.
 Although you may be an approachable, listener for staff, some staff members may feel apprehensive in talking about their anxieties and stresses for fear of appearing weak or unprofessional.
 Managers also need an outlet for stress since they are expected to not only handle their jobs, but be sounding boards for the people reporting to them.
 When managers experience compassion fatigue they are less approachable and reinforce a culture of apathy in the workplace.

-I offer support services to businesses with weekly and bi-weekly visits on-site and in my office.
-My services include confidential employee/staff visits at pre-scheduled times where folks can come to talk about any issues they are grappling with including work related frustrations, anxiety, depression, secondary trauma and other issues in their lives, in or outside of work.
-I teach coping skills and recommend community resources when appropriate.
-My service allows your business the benefit of on-the-spot response to difficult or stressful circumstances when you need it rather than after the fact.
+We offer support services to businesses with weekly and bi-weekly visits on-site and in our offices.
+Our services include confidential employee/staff visits at pre-scheduled times where folks can come to talk about any issues they are grappling with including work related frustrations, anxiety, depression, secondary trauma and other issues in their lives, in or outside of work.
+We teach coping skills and recommend community resources when appropriate.
+Our service allows your business the benefit of on-the-spot response to difficult or stressful circumstances when you need it rather than after the fact.
 Dealing with stress and emotional fatigue in a timely and effective manner can lessen the effect of stress on us.
 Having regular support can help reduce or eliminate the effects of compassion fatigue and make your work environment a more productive and positive place to be.